kasbench/globeco-security-service/cursor-log.md

 2. Created openapi.yaml in the project root with a complete OpenAPI 3.0.3 specification for all security type endpoints, request/response schemas, and error responses.

+Prompt: Please update the openapi schema `openapi.yaml` with the spec for security.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Actions:
+1. Reviewed the requirements and current openapi.yaml for the securityType API.
+2. Added all security endpoints (/securities, /security/{securityId}) to the OpenAPI spec, including GET, POST, PUT, and DELETE.
+3. Added SecurityIn, SecurityOut, and SecurityTypeNested schemas to components.
+4. Documented all request/response payloads, error responses, and optimistic concurrency for the security API.

 Prompt: Please implement the APIs for security using the requirements provided in @requirements.md.
 Use the code for security type as an example.
 Strive for consistency.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 Actions:
 1. Reviewed requirements.md and security type code for consistency.